How to Grow and Care for Dumb Cane

 Severely infested plants can have yellow spots, yellowing leaves, or stunted growth.

-The first line of attack you should use is to take your dumb cane to your shower or sink, if possible, and spray the leaves with a strong blast of water.
+The first line of attack is to take your dumb cane to your shower or sink, if possible, and spray the leaves with a strong blast of water.

 If that isn’t possible, neem oil is another treatment option.